ElenkaSan/Vacation-Front/README.md

 ### Future-Features
   - The travel time feature:
-    - Save favorite flight / hotel results into thier User Account and Trip Page after signup
+    - Save favorite flight / hotel with create date results into thier User Account and Trip Page after signup
     - Automatically calculate the flights and hotel date to count down in account, analyze hotel and flight costs and create trip list
     - Book flight and hotel
     - Car search, save and book